AlgoMaster Logo

 Intuition

-So the plan is straightforward: flatten the BST into a sorted list via inorder traversal, then run two pointers from both ends.
-If the sum of the two pointed values is too small, move the left pointer right.
-If too large, move the right pointer left.
-If equal, we found our pair.
+The plan is to flatten the BST into a sorted list with an inorder traversal, then run two pointers from both ends.
+If the sum of the two values is smaller than k, move the left pointer right to increase it.
+If it is larger, move the right pointer left to decrease it.
+If it equals k, the pair is found.

 Algorithm